Ethan Allen (armsmaker): Revolver pepperbox percussion pistols

 The four-shot pepperbox was introduced during the Allen and Wheelock era, highlighting that the pepperbox was still an important design through the end of the 1850s.
 A patent dated 1857 shows that the four-shot barrel assembly attached to the frame in a different manner than the six-shot and five-shot pepperboxes.
-Standard caliber was .34.
+The standard caliber was .34.
 All of the pictures this author has seen do not show a nipple shield.